 temperatures, but they do provide insulation so that the centre of the

 My design effectively replace this outer layer with a 120 mm thick layer of expanded polystyrene foam.
-It enables me to process a much smaller volume of compost (400 litres) in a shorter time (12 days).
+It enables me to process a much smaller volume of compost (about 400 litres).

 mimic the insulating effect of the outer layers of a cubic metre

-compost heap a much smaller batch (400 ltres) can be satisfactorily
+compost heap a much smaller batch (about 400 ltres) can be satisfactorily

 processed using a home made insulated bin.